csfeeser/Python/challenges/FOR LOOPS CHALLENGE- class superheroes.md

 # CHALLENGE: Complex Data Slicing and/or For Loops!

-### Attempt any number of the following challenges:
+### Attempt these challenges in increasing difficulty!

 **Part 1.** Find your name in the `classinfo` dictionary below.
 Write code that prints your first name from the `classinfo` data shown here.